China says it aims to vaccinate 40 pc of population by June

 Zhong Nanshan, the leader of a group of experts attached to the National Health Commission, said the country has delivered 52.52 million doses of COVID-19 vaccines as of February 28.

-He was speaking at an online forum between U.S and Chinese medical experts hosted by the Brookings Institution and Tsinghua University.
+He was speaking Monday at an online forum between US and Chinese medical experts hosted by the Brookings Institution and Tsinghua University.

-The target is the first China has offered publicly since it began its mass immunisation campaign for key groups in mid-December.
+The target is the first China has offered publicly since it began its mass immunization campaign for key groups in mid-December.

-China has been slow to vaccinate its people relative to other countries, inoculating only 3.56 per cent of its population of 1.4 billion so far, according to Zhong.

-Ranked first in the world in terms of percentage of population is Israel, which has vaccinated over 90 per cent of its people.
-The U.S. has vaccinated about 22 per cent of its population.
+China has been slow to vaccinate its people relative to other countries, administering 3.56 doses per 100 people so far, according to Zhong, in a population of 1.4 billion.
+The fastest to vaccinate is Israel, which has given 94 doses per 100 people.
+The US has administered 22 doses per 100 people.

 Chinese health experts say the country has enough vaccine supply for its population, although the country has pledged to provide close to half a billion doses abroad, roughly 10 times the number it has delivered at home.